 Justin Kleiner, Marc Swiontkowski, Paul Tornetta III.

 Response/Recommendation: Surgical procedures in the upper extremity and distal to the ankle can be considered non-major.
-The risk of venous thromboembolism (VTE) increases in the lower limb from the leg to the pelvis, with higher risk associated with more proximal surgeries.
+The risk of venous thromboembolism (VTE) increases in the lower limb from the distal leg (or ankle) to the pelvis, with higher risk associated with more proximal surgeries.
 In addition to location of surgery, length of surgery and expected post-operative mobility must be considered.

 Strength of Recommendation: Moderate.